 - Students interested in working in the United States should note that securing work authorization (J-1 Visa) is a complicated and time-intensive process (up to 2 months) that is contingent on a variety of factors enforced by the U.S. Department of State.
 Securing a J-1 Visa to work in the U.S. is not guaranteed for anyone, and particularly difficult if you are currently on a F-1 Visa (excluding Yale).
 If you have secured an internship in the U.S., please let us know ASAP so that we can begin the application process with a designated sponsor.
 For more information about interning in the U.S. please visit this webpage.

 My vacation period is different this year due to my semester abroad plans in another country, so I am hoping to do an internship between January – March.
 Can I apply?

 - We understand that some institutions (in countries such as Germany, Japan, and the UK) have semester schedules that cut into the standard vacation period, and are glad you’re looking to use the time before to pursue an internship.
 Students in unique circumstances like this are welcome to apply to SSIF in pursuit of an off-cycle internship, and should explain the irregular timing in the application.

 Need more help?

-- Make an appointment with your CIPE advisor, who can assist you with the process, help you customize your search, and provide direction regarding guidelines for designing internships.
+- Make an appointment with the CIPE Career Services team who can assist you with the process, help you customize your search, and provide direction regarding guidelines for designing internships.

-- You can also contact Nayoung Won at firstname.lastname@example.org
+- For general inquiries about the programme, please contact Nayoung Won at firstname.lastname@example.org